 29-31 March 2019, Domus Comeliana – Pisa

-The summer school will explore how the representation of the body and its functions changed from antiquity to the early modern period and how technology altered the perception of what we are as human animals.
-By adopting three of the most iconic analogies ever used in the history of medicine to represent the human body, The Kiln, the Alembic, and the Clockwork will explore the early modern imagery of the body in connection to the methods of investigation and its overlapping with disciplines such as alchemy and astronomy.
-Particular attention will be devoted to processes such as the combination and the concoction of humours (the kiln), distillation and perspiration (the alembic) and the mechanical action of innate heat (the clockwork) whilst considering, for each analogy, the visual impact it exerted on the Renaissance and early modern representation of human physiology.
+This summer school will explore how the representation of the body and its functions changed from antiquity to the early modern period and how technology altered the perception of what we are as human animals.
+By adopting three of the most iconic analogies ever used in the history of medicine to represent the human body, The Kiln, the Alembic, and the Clockwork will explore the early modern imagery of the body in connection to different methods of investigation and their overlapping with disciplines such as alchemy and astronomy.
+Particular attention will be devoted to the process of combination and concoction of humours (the kiln), distillation and perspiration (the alembic) and the mechanical action of innate heat (the clockwork).
+Each analogy will be considered in relation to the impact it exerted on the Renaissance and early modern understanding of human physiology.

-The summer school is open to students and scholars who wish to deepen their knowledge of history of medicine and its connection to other disciplines of knowledge in the early modern period.
+The summer school is open to students and scholars at all stages of their career.
 Sources and papers will be pre-circulated in order for attendees to engage fruitfully in conversation with speakers in a roundtable at the end of the day.
 Small presentations (no longer than 5-7 min each) are also welcome.

-Registration fee to attend the Summer School is €244 and includes the cost of all breaks and lunches.
+Registration fee is €244 and includes the cost of all breaks and lunches.

 Payment can be made via Bank Transfer (IBAN: IT 93 M 03268 01605 052882315420 – BIC/SWIFT: SELBIT 2BXXX) with the specification CSMBR Summer School by the registration deadline of 31 January 2019.